feddy134/Zaad/README.md

-python manage.py runserver - To run the project python manage.py makemigrations - To migrate the model into a migration file python manage.py migrate - To store in database
+python manage.py runserver - To run the project python manage.py makemigrations - To migrate the model into a migration file python manage.py migrate - To store in database pip freeze > requirements.txt - To store the libraries installed in your environment to a requirements text file pip install requirements.txt - To install the libraries used in the same project by different user